III B Society

 c6,3) Direction in space: one sided-unidirectional, two sided-reciprocal and multidirectional.

-c6,4) Connections in space: along a direct path or over stations, at endpoints closed or open.
+c6,4) Connections in space: single and multiple junctions, direct and over multiple stations, at end

 3c7) A wire diagram graphically represents persons, objects, relations and conditions.

-c7,1) A tree chart, an arrangement of interactions, describes the structural relations within a group in
+c7,2) In space: a tree chart, an arrangement of interactions, describes the structural relations within a

 to trace eg hierarchies, networks, outposts and points of action like initiation, operation, decision,